lammps/lammps/doc/src/Howto_triclinic.rst

 General triclinic simulation boxes in LAMMPS
 """"""""""""""""""""""""""""""""""""""""""""

-LAMMPS allows specification of general triclinic simulation boxes as a convenience for users who may be converting data from solid-state crystallograhic representations for input to LAMMPS.
+LAMMPS allows specification of general triclinic simulation boxes with their atoms as a convenience for users who may be converting data from solid-state crystallograhic representations or from DFT codes for input to LAMMPS.
+Likewise it allows output of dump files, data files, and thermodynamic data (e.g. pressure tensor) in a general triclinic format.

-However, internally LAMMPS only uses restricted triclinic simulation boxes.
+However, internally, LAMMPS only uses restricted triclinic simulation boxes.
 This is for parallel efficiency and to formulate partitioning of the simulation box across processors, neighbor list building, and inter-processor communication of per-atom data with methods similar to those used for orthogonal boxes.

-This means 3 things which it is important to understand:
+This means 4 things which are important to understand:

 * Input of a general triclinic system is immediately converted to a restricted triclinic system.
-* If output of general triclinic data is requested (e.g. for atom coordinates in a dump file), then conversion from restricted triclinic data is done at the time of output.
+* If output of per-atom data for a general triclinic system is requested (e.g. for atom coordinates in a dump file), conversion from a restricted to general triclinic system is done at the time of output.
+* The conversion of the simulation box and per-atom data from general triclinic to restriced triclinic (and vice versa) is a rotation + optional reflection from one set of coordinate axes to another.
+For orthogonal and restricted triclinic systems, the coordinate axes are the standard x,y,z axes.
+For a general triclinic system, those coordinate axes are rotated in 3d.
+The optional reflection flips the axes from right-handed to left-handed if necessary.
+The 3 rotated/reflected axes remain mutually orthogonal.
+For all 3 kinds of systems (orthogonal, restricted, general), per-atom quantities (e.g. coords, velocities) are input/output as values consistent with the corresponding coordinate axes.
-* Most importantly, other LAMMPS commands such as the :doc:`boundary
-  <boundary>` command or :doc:`region <region>` command, that refer to
+* Other LAMMPS commands such as the :doc:`boundary <boundary>` or :doc:`region <region>` or :doc:`velocity <velocity>` or :doc:`set
-  the simulation box geometry, operate on restricted triclinic boxes, even if a general triclinic box was defined initially.
+  <set>` commands, operate on restricted triclinic systems even if a
+  general triclinic system was defined initially.
+For an example, see the paragraph below the folliowing list.

-This is the list of commands that have specific general triclinic
+This is the list of commands which have general triclinic options:
-options:

-create_box
-create_atoms
-lattice
-read_data
-write_data
-dump atoms, dump custom
-dump_modify
-thermo_style
-thermo_modify
-read_restart, write_restart
+* :doc:`create_box <create_box>` - define a general triclinic box
+* :doc:`create_atoms <create_atoms>` - add atoms to a general triclinic box
+* :doc:`lattice <lattice>` - define a custom lattice consistent with **A**, **B**, **C** edge vectors of a general triclinic box
+* :doc:`read_data <read_data>` - read a data file for a general triclinic system
+* :doc:`write_data <write_data>` - write a data file for a general triclinic system
+* :doc:`dump atom, dump custom <dump>` - output dump snapshots in general triclinic format
+* :doc:`dump_modify <dump_modify>` - switch a dump file between restrictied and general triclinic format
+* :doc:`thermo_style <thermo_style>` - output the pressure tensor in
+  general triclinic format
+* :doc:`thermo_modify <thermo_modify>` - toggle thermo-style output
+  between restricted and general triclinic format
+* :doc:`read_restart <read_restart>` - read a restart file for a general tricliinc system
+* :doc:`write_restart <read_restart>` - write a restart file for a general tricliinc system

+As an example, consider the velocity of each atom in a general triclinic system.
+In a general triclinic data file, each atom will have coordinates inside a general triclinic box with arbitrary edge vectors **A**, **B**, **C**.
+If the file has a "Velocities" section then the velocity vector of each atom should be in a direction consistent with the orientation of the general triclnic coordinate axes.

+When LAMMPS internally converts the general triclinic system to restricted triclinic, the coordinates of all atoms are transformed (rotation + optional reflection) to be inside the new restricted triclinic box.
+Likewise the velocity vectors are transformed.

+If the :doc:`velocity <velocity>` command is used to set an x-velocity component, it will use the coordinate axes of the restricted box.

+If the atoms and their velocities are output via the :doc:`write_data
+<write_data>` or :doc:`dump custom <dump>` commands, the coordinates
+will be transformed (inverse rotation + optional reflection) to be inside the general triclinic box.
+Likewise the velocity vector for each atom will be transformed from restricted to general triclinic.

+Any other vector quantities associated with atoms (magnetic moments, spins, etc) are transformed in a similar manner back-and-forth between general and restricted box orientations.

 ----------